 As the days get longer and brighter, the idea of being cooped up in a gym can suddenly seem less appealing.
 The good news is, there’s plenty you can do to keep your exercise routine going in the great outdoors!

-Supported by our smart network of over 7,000 doctors, we’ve looked at the health benefits of taking your daily exercise out in the open.
+Supported by our smart network of doctors, we’ve looked at the health benefits of taking your daily exercise out in the open.

 It’s more fun